Compression stockings come in a variety of support levels to address different needs.

 15 – 20 mmHG

-Mild support for mild ankle and leg swelling, minor spider and varicose veins, tired and achy legs.
+Moderate support for mild ankle and leg swelling, minor spider and varicose veins, tired and achy legs.

 A great starting point for first time wearers and commonly suggested entry level for therapeutic applications.
 This level of support is commonly used during travelling to prevent DVT, aching and swollen legs, as well as during pregnancy, for spider veins and mild varicose veins.